-Do you ever hear your friends talk about how supportive their families were/are growing up, and you find your thoughts going at war with each other?
-Or maybe, now as an adult, you are finding yourself unable to choose healthier ways of responding to your environment.
-How many times has this thought come to your head, 'I am alone in my experiences.'
+Have you ever heard your friends talk about how supportive their families were/are growing up and struggling with these thoughts?
+Or maybe, as an adult, you are finding yourself unable to choose healthier ways of responding to your environment.
+How often has this thought come to your head, 'I am alone in my experiences.'

-The South Asian community does a good job of brushing topics like abuse, neglect, and household dysfunction under the rug.
-I have also seen them normalized.
-It does not surprise me then that most of us grew up thinking we are crazy or alone.
+The South Asian community specifically tends to brush topics like abuse, neglect, and household dysfunction under the rug.
+As a result, many times, these dysfunctional behaviors are normalized.
+Unsurprisingly, most of us grew up thinking we were crazy or alone.

 However, when you brush essential topics like these under the rug, you do not realize their impact on your life.
 Growing up in an unhealthy or dysfunctional family forced you to adopt unhealthy survival habits.
-These survival habits continue to show up in your workplace, relationships, experiences until you do the inner work.
-You will continue to regress to a stage in your childhood.
+These survival habits may continue in your workplace, relationships, and experiences until you do the inner work.
+Then, you will continue to regress to a stage in your childhood.

-If you are someone like me, I KNOW you are angry.
+If you are someone like me, you may be feeling angry.
 You are angry that you were robbed of a childhood.
 It doesn't seem fair that you are working twice as hard to repair the damage you didn't even ask for, and because you are so busy repairing, you are now missing out on adulthood.
 I understand.
 Take a breath.

 You are now reaching a stage where you know you are NOT alone.
-There is an entire community that stands with you, and healing is possible.
+An entire community stands with you, and healing is possible.

 What is a Dysfunctional Family?

-A dysfunctional family is a family in which members cause harm to your physical, emotional, mental, spiritual, social health.
-The word 'dysfunctional' carries negative connotations implying people are dysfunctional which is not the case.
-People are not dysfunctional, their unhealthy patterns, choices, and behaviors are dysfunctional or unhealthy.
+A dysfunctional family is a family in which members cause harm to your physical, emotional, mental, spiritual, and social health.
+The word 'dysfunctional' carries negative connotations implying people are dysfunctional, which is not the case.
+People are not dysfunctional.
+Their unhealthy patterns, choices, and behaviors are dysfunctional or unhealthy.

 A dysfunctional family has abuse, neglect, and household dysfunction like substance use, mothers being treated violently, witnessing violence, constant arguments, unpredictable (often chaotic) behaviors, extremely rigid or no rules at all, alcoholism, threats to safety, incarceration, untreated mental illness, divorce (having children constantly pick sides), and cultural expectations.
 This list can go on and on depending on the severity of the dysfunction.

-There are 3 unspoken rules in desi dysfunctional families- don't talk, don't trust, don't feel.
-It is the language of denial that allows the dysfunctional patterns to continue.
+As defined by Dr. Claudia Black, there are three unspoken rules in dysfunctional families- don't talk, don't trust, and don't feel.
+Unfortunately, the language of denial allows the dysfunctional patterns to continue.

 1. Don't Talk

 We want everyone to think we are a normal, functional family.
-We pretend that everything is okay.
+So we pretend that everything is okay.
 This is where the secrets, shame, and guilt come in because you were made to stay silent.
-It is also a reason a lot of you on this page might have shared that you thought you were alone in your experiences.
+It is also why many of you on this page might have shared that you thought you were alone in your experiences.

 2. Don't Trust

-Your basic needs were probably not met at all or they were met halfway (conditional love) which can be extremely confusing.
+Your basic needs were probably not met at all or were met halfway (conditional love), which can be highly confusing.
 This is where the lack of trust comes in.
 This rule also caused you never to seek outside support.
-Talking to someone might shake your survival, or worse something terrible could happen.
-You and your family isolated yourselves, and now as an adult, you have rigid ways of dealing with life.
+Talking to someone might shake your survival.
+As a result, you and your family isolated yourselves, and now as an adult, you have rigid ways of dealing with life.

 3. Don't Feel

 Only certain emotions were allowed in the house.
 Anything else needed to be hidden away.
-You want to express your feelings in a healthy manner now but may have grown up watching your parents/family cope in extremely unhealthy ways.
+You want to express your feelings healthily now but may have grown up watching your parents/family cope in highly unhealthy ways.
 The most common emotion I saw growing up was anger.
-You choose to reveal feelings that will get your basic needs met and suppress the feelings that put you in danger.
+So you choose to reveal feelings that will get your basic needs met and suppress the feelings that put you in danger.

 Functional Family vs. Dysfunctional Family Characteristics